BekaValentine/RetroUI/README.md

 # RetroUI

-A retro-themed console UI framework written in Python.
+A retro-themed terminal UI framework written in Python.